AlexMKramer/ComfyUIDiscordBot/README.md

     pip install -r requirements.txt

 ### Update sdxl_styles.json
-Replace the sdxl_styles.json in ComfyUI/custom_nodes/sdxl_prompt_styler/ with the one found in this repository.
+Copy the sdxl_styles.json from this repo into the ComfyUI/custom_nodes/sdxl_prompt_styler folder.
+This will add the styles to the SDXL Prompt Styler node.

 ### Update main.py
 You will need to fill in several variables in main.py;